Who We Are

 In Wolof -a language predominantly spoken in Senegal- Taaru means beauty and Askan means community.
 We believe our mission is to beautify (enhance) the environment that we inhabit, bring together a community dedicated to preserving our biodiversity, and to promote sustainable farming practices.

 What We Do

-As a model instructional farm, Taaru Askan works to:
+As a model instructional farm and environmental center, Taaru Askan works to:

 Safeguard and restore biodiversity in Senegal by farming a variety of vegetables and re-introducing native fruit and medicinal trees that have been disappearing from Senegalese landscapes.

 Work closely with communities and key stakeholders to replant essential native trees in areas significantly impacted by climate change